kubernetes/minikube/site/content/en/docs/faq/_index.md

 ## Docker Driver: How can I set minikube's cgroup manager?

-minikube will try to auto-detect your system's cgroups driver/manager and configure all other components accordingly so that there are no conflicts.
+For non-VM and non-SSH drivers, minikube will try to auto-detect your system's cgroups driver/manager and configure all other components accordingly.
+For VM and SSH drivers, minikube will use cgroupfs cgroups driver/manager by default.
 To force the `systemd` cgroup manager, run:

 ```bash